 I remember a quote that once said, ask the right questions.
-Over the years I have realized that questions are much more important than answers as without asking the right queries we can never hope for the right knowledge.
+Over the years I have realized that questions are much more important than answers.
+Without asking the right queries we can never hope for the right knowledge.

 But it took me a while to even understand what questions I should ask of myself.
 Some of those doubts were always there in the background, hovering, emphasizing that I didn’t understand life.
 I had a vague feeling that I was dismaying over things that didn’t matter while ignoring the universal realities that would pull me out of my little problem bubbles.
 But I wasn’t sure.
 And I never took out time to pin those deep questions about life, and, hence, could never answer them.

 The process of questioning deepened when I started writing and reading full-time.
 As I had redesigned my life from a corporate cycle of drudgery, I was too eager to question everything and to be better at the things I had failed at before.
 It was like I had found vigor again.
 The more I read, the more I understood, the more life questions I had, and the more incomprehensible it seems now.

 As Franz Kafka once said, “Anyone who cannot come to terms with his life while he is alive needs one hand to ward off a little his despair over his fate… but with his other hand he can note down what he sees among the ruins.”